Rimadyl for dogs may be king for side effects. Used for pain and inflammation of canine arthritis, know what it does.

 What's Worse About Rimadyl Side Effects

+When a dog dies from Rimadyl who knows?
 Since most dogs with osteoarthritis are senior canines, even veterinarians may conclude that there was a preexisting problem before the drug was given.

 The point here is the likelihood of death by Rimadyl is far greater than what is reported.

 We all know arthritis is the swelling of the joints.
 The problem is there are actually many types of arthritis and even more causes.
 The reason we consider it an age related problem is this.